pipeforce/pipeforce.github.io/docs/guides/microservices/020_messaging.md

 ## Default Topic

-PIEPFORCE automatically creates a default topic exchange on startup with this name: `pipeforce.default.topic`.
+PIEPFORCE automatically creates a default topic exchange on startup with this name: `pipeforce.hub.default.topic`.

 PIPEFORCE core services are configured in a way that any event which happens there or is sent using the `event.send` command is also send to this default topic.

-In case a microservice wants to listen to a certain type of message with a given routing key, it needs to create a binding between the topic `pipeforce.default.topic` and the queue you want to “feed” this message into.
+In case a microservice wants to listen to a certain type of message with a given routing key, it needs to create a binding between the topic `pipeforce.hub.default.topic` and the queue you want to “feed” this message into.

 See here for more details about topics, routings and queues: https://www.rabbitmq.com/tutorials/tutorial-five-python.html

 ## Default Dead Letter Queue

-Additionally, a default Dead Letter Queue is automatically configured by PIPEFORCE: `pipeforce_default_dlq`.
+Additionally, a default Dead Letter Queue is automatically configured by PIPEFORCE: `pipeforce_hub_default_dlq`.

 Any other queue can be configured in a way to forward messages to this queue if one these rules apply: